 signup via that form using a not yet subscribed email address

-If you subscribe with an email address that is already on your list or if the integration is not working, you will receive an error message.
+If you subscribe with an email address already on your list or the integration is not working, you will receive an error message.
 Please make sure you are testing with a completely new email address.

 If the newly signed-up email address goes through, you will receive a success message and start seeing the reports for this signup form.

-Now you can click Edit next to the signup form to edit the success and error messages, and it's design or go to check the reports.
+Now you can click Edit next to the signup form to edit the success and error messages and their design or go to check the reports.

 In case your signup form does not work out of the box, you have a couple of options:

 Using our backend API to pass your signups.
-Refer to contacts method to learn how you can pass that data.
+You can refer to the contacts method to learn how to pass that data.

 Adding frontend selectors manually.